Do you have feedback or a question for the ARC Team? Raise it here and this will be seen by the core volunteer coordinators and stakeholders.

 WHERE IS FUNDING SPENT?

-The majority of funding from the last 12 months is spent on food for animals, enclosures, moving and storing food and donations/grants to rescue groups.
+The majority of funding is spent on food for animals, enclosures, moving and storing food and donations/grants to rescue groups.
 Thats it.
 There is a very small admin overhead as we operate from homes and shared workspaces around the country.

 In recent times this includes